Baby spas are cute and trendy, but could they be hurting your baby?

 As these experts point out, parents should be use water to bond with their children without restriction of movement.

 Parents, the take-home message from this cautionary tale is not to avoid baby spas altogether.
 But,

 - Do look for a reputed company if you really want your baby to have this experience.

 - Question the staff carefully about the safety of the equipment they use and their own training.

 - Most importantly, don’t make taking your baby to a baby spa a habit.
 Once in a while should be just fine, if you must.

-Remember: when it comes to parenting trends, education and awareness are key rather than blindly following a trend because it's cute or fashionable.
-Then, once you know the pros and cons, you can make an informed decision with your child's safety at the heart of it.
+Remember: when it comes to parenting trends, education and awareness are key.
+Avoid blindly following a trend because it’s cute or fashionable.
+Then, once you know the pros and cons, you can make an informed decision.
+Always keep your child’s safety at the heart of everything you do.

 Share your thoughts on the topic of baby spas in a comment below.